odubno/gauss-naive-bayes/README.md

 All of the data used here is provided by [UCI Machine Learning](http://archive.ics.uci.edu/ml/index.php).

-For the purposes of showing how the code works we'll be using the [iris](http://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data) data set.
+For the purposes of showing how the code works we'll be working with the [iris](http://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data) data set.

 #### Iris Data Set:

-The Iris data set is a classic and is widely used when talking about classification problems.
+The Iris data set is a classic and is widely used when explaining classification models.
 The data set has 4 independent variables and 1 dependent variable with 3 different classes.

+The first 4 columns are our features and the 5th column is our classes.

 1. *sepal length* (cm)
 2. *sepal width* (cm)